anabramos/k9sisters-project/README.md

 ### User stories

 A Frequent consumer:
 - I already know the brand and make use of their services on a regular basis.
 - I trust and vouch that their service is of quality.
-    - I want to be able to be directed to the booking form quickly.
+- I want to be directed to the booking form quickly.
 - I want to receive tips and updates related to their blog and potential holiday discounts.

 A Sporadic consumer:
 - I already know the brand and make use of their services sporadically.
 - I trsut their service is pf quality.
-    - I want to be able to check the prices of the services easily as I may have forgotten it since my last booking.
+- I want to check the prices of the services easily as I may have forgotten it since my last booking.
 - While in the website, I might be interested in reading their latest article piece with tips on how to care for my pup.

 A Potential consumer:
 - I am a first time visitor to the website.
 I do not know the brand and have never used their services.
 - I do not trsu the brand (yet) abd would like to be convinced they are trustworthy.
 - I want to have a clear overview of the services provided.
 - I want to be able to meet the people who will take care of my dog before making a decison.
 - I want to have a financial incentive to commiting with my first booking.

+K9 Company goals with the website:
+- Attract more costumers
+- Generate returning costumers
+- Demonstrate professionalism, competence and qualification in the services provided
+- Get potential costumers to sin to our newsletter and book a meet & greet session